royqh1979/RedPanda-CPP/README.md

 * Support MACRO with arguments
 * Support C++ lambdas

 And many other improvements and bug fixes.
-See NEWS.md for full informantion.
+See NEWS.md for full information.